BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 Gordian Envelope was designed with two key goals in mind: to be *Structure-Ready*, allowing for the reliable and interoperable encoding and storage of information; and to be *Privacy-Ready*, ensuring that transmission of that data can occur in a privacy-protecting manner.

 - **Structure-Ready.** Gordian Envelope is designed as a "smart document": a set of information about a subject.
 More than that, it's a meta-document that can contain or refer to other documents.
 It can support multiple data structures, from single data items, to simple hierarchies, to labeled property graphs, semantic triples, and other forms of structured graphs.
 Though its fundamental structure is a tree, it can be used to create Directed Acyclic Graphs (DAGs) through references within or between Envelopes.
 - **Privacy-Ready.** Gordian Envelope protects privacy by affording progressive trust, allowing for holders (not just issuers) to minimally disclose information by using elision, and then to optionally increase that disclosure over time.
-The progressive trust in Gordian Envelopes is accomplished through hashing of all elements, which also creates foundational support for signing and encryption.
-This directly addresses the data minimization suggested by RFC6973 on "Privacy Considerations for Internet Protocols" and also addresses topics such as Privacy, Accessibility, Censorship Resistance, Reliability, and Integrity, which are listed as guidelines in RFC8280, "Research into Human Rights Protocol Considerations".
+Progressive trust in Gordian Envelopes is accomplished through the hashing of all elements, which also creates foundational support for signing and encryption.
+This directly addresses the data minimization suggested by "Privacy Considerations for Internet Protocols" {{-PRIVACY}} and also addresses topics such as Privacy, Accessibility, Censorship Resistance, Reliability, and Integrity, which are listed as guidelines in "Research into Human Rights Protocol Considerations" {{-HUMAN-RIGHTS}}.

 The following architectural decisions support these goals: